Parenting is hard.

 - Constrains natural movement and development

-- Sleep quality is not the best (if they do fall asleep here)
+- Sleep quality is not the best (IF baby falls asleep here)

-A baby swing IS advantageous not just for babies and kids, but also for you, the parent!
+Using a baby swing IS advantageous not just for babies and kids but also for you, the parent!

-There’s a good reason why it’s a mom and dad favorite!
+There’s a good reason why using the swing can be a mom and dad favorite!

 But always remember, as good as it is, there’s a right way to do it, and there are safety precautions to observe for your babies.

 Always remember that many babies end up in accidents because of irresponsible usage.
 The baby swing itself is not the devil.